mbevand/silentarmy/TROUBLESHOOTING.md

 ## Correct results

-Verify that `make test` reports valid Equihash solutions for 100 different
-blocks:
+Verify that `make test` succeeds.
+It should take between 5 and 60 seconds depending on your GPU:

 ```
 $ make test
-./sa-solver --nonces 100 -v -v 2>&1 | grep Soln: | \
-    diff -u testing/sols-100 - | cut -c 1-75
+Testing...
+Test: success
 ```

-It should output nothing else.
-If you see a bunch of lines with numbers, something is wrong with your hardware and/or drivers.

 ## Sustained operation on one device